 - What statistics are available?

-3. Add your own analysis, conclusions, or ideas.
+3. Explain and elaborate by adding your own analysis, conclusions, or ideas.

 To do this, ask yourself: